tavoyne/blog-next/posts/lockfiles-demystified.md

 > _« Bruh, why is this working on your machine and not mine?!
 No, no, this time it's too much, I quit coding. »_

-Because you specify ranges and not exact versions for your dependencies, your `package.json` file can actually be resolved in a variety of different ways, depending on what the latest releases of those packages are.
+Because you specify ranges and not exact versions for your dependencies, your `package.json` file can actually be resolved in a variety of different ways, depending on what the latest releases of the targeted libraries are.
 This is not a good thing, as it makes the results of the `install` command not predictable.
-Running it twice with the same `package.json` file could produce two different `node_modules` folders.
+Executing it twice with the same `package.json` file could produce two different `node_modules` folders.

 > 🤔 Wait a second
 >
 > I know what you're thinking.
 Why not only specifying exact versions for your dependencies (e.g. `react@17.0.2`)?
 That way, there would be no surprise when running the `install` command twice.
 Well, although tempting, this reasoning is flawed because you're forgetting something: each of your dependencies has a `package.json` file of its own, in which it declares its dependencies, which your package manager is also responsible for resolving.
-So even if you only specify exact versions for _your_ dependencies, you can't control the way your dependencies declare _theirs_, which may still be through ranges.
+So, even if you only specify exact versions for _your_ dependencies, you can't control the way your dependencies declare _theirs_, which may still be through ranges.
 No, we need something else.

 ## How does a lockfile work?